BSidesPDX/HACKBOAT/README.md

 # Hackboat 2025

-This is the website for Hackboat 2025 - the unconference that floats.
+This is the github repo for the [Hackboat website](https://hackboat.org) - the unconference that floats.

 Join us for a one-day infosec unconference on a boat in Portland, OR on June 6th, 2025.

 ## Prerequisites